elidickinson/shot-power-scraper/README.md

 ### Required: Set Up Stealth User Agent

-For stealth features to work when running in headless mode (the default) you must run this command once to set up the correct user agent:
+For stealth features to work when running in headless mode (the default) you must run the install command once to set up the correct user agent:

-    shot-power-scraper set-default-user-agent
+    shot-power-scraper install

 ### Ad and Popup Blocking